WebAssembly/threads/proposals/threads/Overview.md

 The agent is only woken by `atomic.wake` (or [`Atomics.wake`][] in the web embedding).

+When an agent is suspended, if the number of waiters (including this one) is equal to 2<sup>32</sup>, then trap.

   * `i32.atomic.wait`: load i32 value, compare to expected (as `i32`), and wait for wake at same address
   * `i64.atomic.wait`: load i64 value, compare to expected (as `i64`), and wait for wake at same address

 For the web embedding, `i32.atomic.wait` is equivalent in behavior to executing the following:

 1. Let `memory` be a `WebAssembly.Memory` object for this module.